What Not To Do During Implantation?

 You want to treat your body like it’s already pregnant at this time, so that means popping those prenatal vitamins.

-Folate is especially important during this time, so make sure you’re getting high-quality vitamins that will support your body.
+Folate is essential during this time, so ensure you get high-quality vitamins that will support your body.

 Stick to your usual routine